jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

     (a) in relation to a lease in respect of land registered under the Land Transfer Act 2017, means a lease registered under that Act:
     (b) in relation to a lease in respect of land that is not registered under the Land Transfer Act 2017, means a lease registered under the Deeds Registration Act 1908
   - **Registrar** means the person appointed under section 11
+  - **Registrar-General** has the meaning given to Registrar in section 5(1) of the Land Transfer Act 2017
   - **Registrar of Motor Vehicles** has the same meaning as Registrar in section 233(1) of the Land Transport Act 1998
   - **Registry** means the Registry established in New Zealand for the purpose set out in section 10
   - **removal activity** means—